Sebastiaanvdeursen/Team-Trein/README.md

 - Rotterdam: Rotterdam Centraal
 - Blaak: Rotterdam Blaak
 - Schiedam: Schiedam Centrum
+check50 can't be used when a station is removed since the amount of connections changes and thus the p value is different from the regular.\

 To reproduce an experiment, run the following line:
 ```